HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/kubernetes_remote_search.md

 # Ensure to use the right credentials for DWasPassword
 /opt/HCL/AppServer/profiles/prs_profile/ConfigEngine/./ConfigEngine.sh configure-remote-search-server-for-remote-search -DWasPassword=[WAS ADMIN PASSWORD] -Dportal.host.name="dx-core" -Dportal.port.number="10042" -Dportal.cert.alias="portaldockeralias" -Dremote.search.host.name="localhost"
 ```
+!!!note
+    You have to setup SSO between the WebSphere Application Server running in the **core** pod(s) and the WebSphere Application Server running in the **remote-search** pod before proceeding.
+See [authentication-single-sign-using-ltpa-cookies](https://www.ibm.com/docs/en/was/9.0.5?topic=authentication-single-sign-using-ltpa-cookies) and [Creating a single-sign on domain between HCL Portal and the remote search service | HCL Digital Experience](https://help.hcltechsw.com/digital-experience/9.5/admin-system/sso_portal_rss.html) for more detailed instructions and pre-requisits setting up SSO.

 ### Restart both Core and Remote Search